FriendsOfTYPO3/form_legacy/Documentation/Administration/WizardSettings/DefaultsReference/FormTab/Index.rst

 :aspect:`Description:`
     Configuration for the post-processors individually.

-    The syntax is :ts:`postProcessors.[name of the post-processor].showProperties`.
+    The syntax is :typoscript:`postProcessors.[name of the post-processor].showProperties`.

 :aspect:`Default:`
     The following element properties are available: